py2ai/py2ai.github.io/_posts/2024-05-24-Guess-a-number-game.md

 ---
+description: Let's create a simple game where the user and the computer can play "Guess the Number".
+The computer will randomly select a number within a given range, and ...
+featured-img: 26072022-python-logo
+keywords:
+- Guess the number game
+- Python guess game
+- Random number game Python
+- Python user input
+- Number guessing game
+- Python programming tutorial
 layout: post
-title: How to make a simple guess a number game
 mathjax: true
-featured-img: 26072022-python-logo
-description:  Guess a number
 tags:
 - Python
 - Programming
 - Game Development
 - User Interaction
 - Random Number Generation
 - Coding Tutorial
-keywords:
-  - Guess the number game
-  - Python guess game
-  - Random number game Python
-  - Python user input
-  - Number guessing game
-  - Python programming tutorial
+title: How to make a simple guess a number game
 ---

 Let's create a simple game where the user and the computer can play "Guess the Number".
 The computer will randomly select a number within a given range, and the user will have to guess it.
 The computer will provide feedback whether the guess is too high, too low, or correct.